 The name Emma means Universal and is of Latin origin.
-Emma is a name that's been primarily used for girls.
+Emma is a name that's been used by parents who are considering baby names for girls.

 Emma is often used as a name on its own or as the diminutive form of Emily.
 Common nicknames include Em and Emmy.